|Nutrition Facts (per serving)|

 Gather the ingredients.
 Preheat oven to 350 F.

-In a large bowl or stand mixer, beat together the butter and sugar until light and fluffy.
+In a large bowl with a hand mixer or the bowl of a stand mixer, beat together the butter and sugar until light and fluffy.

 Add eggs and vanilla and mix until completely incorporated.